esmero/archipelago-deployment/docs/osx.md

 ### Need help?
 Blue Screen?
 Missed a step?
 Need a hug?
 If you see any issues or errors or need help with a step, please let us know (ASAP!).
 You can either open an `issue` in this repository or use the [Google Group](https://groups.google.com/forum/#!forum/archipelago-commons).
 We are here to help.

-This is our first beta release and even when we have a longer Path to travel until we feel we are ready for a full `8.x-1.0`, we are pretty excited about how far we have gotten in less than a year.
-If you like this, let us know.
+This is our second beta release and still lots `@TODOS` ahead before we are ready for a full `8.x-1.0`, we are pretty excited about how far we have gotten in the last 14 months, since we made the first pieces of code public.
+If you like this, let us know!

 ## Caring & Coding + Fixing